in prison for 1687 daysmore info

 In February 2017, Egyptian security services detained Hazek for several hours in an unknown location.
 He was released on the same day.

-29 September 2020 marked both one year of pre-trial detention for Mohamed El-Baqer and Cairo Criminal Court’s renewal of his detention for 45 days.
-El-Baqer was arrested on 29 September 2019 at the State Security Prosecution premises in Cairo while attending a hearing session with his client, activist and blogger Alaa Abdel Fattah.
+29 September 2021 marked two years of pre-trial detention for Mohamed El-Baqer, which means his pre-trial detention has exceeded the legal limit under Egyptian law.
+He was arrested on 29 September 2019 at the State Security Prosecution premises in Cairo while attending a hearing session with his client, activist and blogger Alaa Abdel Fattah.
 El-Baqer was then summoned in the same case as Alaa Abdel Fattah and therefore unfairly turned from being a lawyer to a defendant in state security case 1356/2019.